Paolo-Oliverio/kis_build_system/README.md

 ## Usage

 Direct usage of this repository is uncommon.
 It is designed to be used implicitly by other KIS packages.
+Templates for various kind of packages will be available to kickstart kis_ package development.

-If you are developing a new package for the KIS SDK, your `CMakeLists.txt` should include a block similar to this:
+As now to use this build system a `CMakeLists.txt` should include a block similar to this:

 ```cmake
 # CMakeLists.txt for a new KIS package